 So, What Do These Trends Mean For Investors in a Post-COVID World?

-Again, it is difficult to determine the sustainability of many of these commercial property trends.
+Again, it is difficult to determine the sustainability of many of these commercial real estate trends.
 They appear to be entrenched for the short term, but what will become of them over the next 3 or 5 years?

 For example, will remote work, working from home, or coworking become the new norm?
 Or, will workers be happy to return to traditional office buildings once the coronavirus pandemic is over and lockdowns have been lifted?

-From a development standpoint, it is important for builders to take note of these trends and to rethink how they build or renovate space.
+From a development standpoint, it is important for builders to take note of these commercial real estate trends and to rethink how they build or renovate space.
 For example, retail shopping centers of the future may have smaller sales floors and larger stock rooms.
 Or, they may have dedicated parking spots for local pickups.
-Those who spend the most time thinking about these trends will be well positioned to take action and ensure high demand for their assets.
+Those who spend the most time thinking about these commercial real estate trends will be well positioned to take action and ensure high demand for their assets.

 Interested In Learning More?